wanderindev/udaciracer-simulator/README.md

   </a>
 </p>

->Udaciracer Simulator Game is the third project for the Intemediate JavaScript Nanodegree.
+>Udaciracer Simulator Game is the third project for the Intermediate JavaScript Nanodegree.
 This
 > project gives the student the opportunity to apply what was learned in the Asynchronous JavaScript course.

 ## Project overview